wp-plugins/ad-inserter/readme.txt

 To configure syntax highlighting go to Ad Inserter Settings (tab #) and choose theme.

 You can also easily copy settings from one block to another.
-Click on the Import/Export icon next to block name field.
-Select and copy encoded settings for the source block to the clipboard and paste them into this field of the destination block.
+Click on the Import/Export icon next to the Save button.
+Select encoded settings for the source block, copy them to the clipboard and paste them into the same field of the destination block.
 Check the **Import settings** checkbox for the destination block and save settings.
 Please note that the block name is not imported, what you put in the name field will be saved.

+You can also copy complete Ad Inserter settings from one website to another.
+Go to settings tab (#) and click on the Import/Export icon next to the Save button.
+Select encoded settings for the source website, copy them to the clipboard and then paste them into the same field of the destination website.
+Check the **Import settings** checkbox for the destination website and save settings.

 **WARNING:** Text selection, Copy and Paste functions with the syntax highlighting editor do not work on mobile devices.
 If you need these functions you can temporarily swich to **Simple editor** using the checkbox above the code box.